 Paralysis is a significant injury that could change your entire way of life, including how you eat, move, sleep and more.
 In addition, any degree of paralysis injury could cause you to need life-long—and typically expensive—medical care.

-If you or a loved one suffered a catastrophic injury due to the negligence of another person, a Dolton paralysis injury lawyer could work on your behalf to hold them liable in court.
+If you or a loved one suffered a serious injury due to the negligence of another person, a Dolton paralysis injury lawyer could work on your behalf to hold them liable in court.
 A knowledgeable catastrophic injury attorney could investigate the circumstances of the incident that paralyzed you, gather evidence of negligence, and argue your case in private settlement negotiation or in front of a civil court.

 In a legal context, “damages” represent the losses or inconveniences a civil plaintiff may have suffered following an accident.
 In order for them to recover compensation for damages, the plaintiff’s attorney would need to prove that the defendant breached their duty of care to the plaintiff and that the breach of care is the direct cause of the plaintiff’s injuries.
+In a paralysis case, this often includes spinal cord damage.

 There are two main types of damages that a skilled Dolton paralysis attorney may be able to recover for on behalf of an injured plaintiff.
 Economic damages have a specific monetary value and typically include lost wages, hospital bills, nursing care, prescriptions, medical equipment such as home modification and wheelchairs, and surgery costs.